The Arrows of Emotion

 This is what the concentration is for.
 This is why we try to develop mindfulness and alertness, and particularly to learn how to get a sense of well-being that goes with getting the mind in stillness, so that we can have the nourishment and strength to deal with the unpleasant things that are bound to come up.
 That way, even though there are arrows being shot, we keep watching, looking, trying to figure out: What’s going on here?
 Why does the mind feed on these emotions?
 Why is it so quick to keep on shooting those arrows?
 We have to develop not only the patience to sit with these things, but also the clarity so that we can be faster than the arrows, so that we can see when an arrow is about to be shot and we know why.

-So a lot of interesting things going on here.
+A lot of interesting things going on here.
 That’s the attitude we have to take towards these pains: to see them as interesting, a puzzle.
 Sometimes we sit here meditating, and when things are going well we get bored.
 All of a sudden there seems to be lots of space to do other things, as if nothing were happening right now.
 But a lot of things are happening.
 The breath is coming in and out, having an impact on your body.
 You’re thinking and evaluating things.
 That, too, has an impact.
 Your internal speech, your feelings, and your perceptions are flashing in the mind.
 We stitch these things together and we forget what the raw materials are.
 We just look for the finished product.
-And we have a real talent for just keeping on stitching and stitching and stitching.
+We have a real talent for just keeping on stitching and stitching and stitching.

 And what is the stitching?
 The Buddha says the stitching is craving.